Partners

 Planting Fields Arboretum

-Planting Fields Arboretum State Historic Park in Oyster Bay, NY, is a testament to the rich agricultural legacies of the Matinecock People and later Dutch and English Colonists.
-This dynamic and vibrant site features numerous historic structures, Olmsted Brothers-designed landscapes, and world class art and horticultural collections.
-As a former Gold Coast estate, it is preserved today as a celebration of art, architecture, landscape, and the people that resided on its land.
+Planting Fields Arboretum State Historic Park in Oyster Bay, NY, is a testament to the rich agricultural legacies of the Matinecock people and, later, Dutch and English Colonists.
+This dynamic and vibrant site features numerous historic structures, Olmsted Brothers-designed landscapes, and world class art collections of art and horticulture.
+A former Gold Coast estate, it is preserved today as a celebration of art, architecture, landscape, and the people that resided on its land.

 Learn More